FawazFarid/fawaz-SDK/README.md

 end
 ```

-### Design

-See [design.md](https://github.com/FawazFarid/lotr/blob/main/design.md) for more details on the design of the SDK.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.